-With all this software available and sometimes all running together, a second Computer Screen becomes not just desirable but essential; thus there is a 17ins high-resolution screen adjacent to the operating position.
+With all this software available and sometimes all running together, a third Computer Screen becomes not just desirable but essential; thus there is a 17ins high-resolution screen adjacent to the operating position.

 Finally, all this equipment is connected to three antennas.
 There is a half-size “G5RV” wire antenna for 80m to 6m and a two-band Yagi for 2m and 70cms.
 The Yagi is a commercial item from “Dual” and has 7 elements on 2m (giving 12dBi gain) and 12 elements on 70cms (giving 15dBi gain).
-Also, just below the Yagi is a masthead preamplifier for 70cms.
+Also, just below the Yagi are masthead preamplifiers for 2m and 70cms.